controlsfx/controlsfx/readme.md

 `java -jar controlsfx-samples-*.jar`

 If you think you have a feature **you can contribute**, a bug you want to fix, or have a bug you'd like to file, please direct it to the [issue tracker](https://github.com/controlsfx/controlsfx/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
-You can build controlsfx locally like this:
+You can build ControlsFX locally like this:

 `bash ./gradlew build test`